ibm-cloud-docs/ibm-cloud-provider-for-terraform/internal-adopters/ownership.md

 ### Tracking the Terraform service team ownership
 {: #tf-query}

-**Task**
-Create the Service Terraform Provider
-**Description**
-If the Terraform provider has not already been created, it needs to be created.
+**Task** Create the Service Terraform Provider **Description** If the Terraform provider has not already been created, it needs to be created.
 [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider) has the complete information of how to do that for the service team.
 As part of this activity, the teams are expected to
-    - Create Terraform provider support for their service as per the guidelines.
+- create Terraform provider support for their service as per the guidelines.
-    - Include Terraform testing as part of their sanity test runs (for every release).
+- include Terraform testing as part of their sanity test runs (for every release).
-    - Handle all support tickets raised by the customers.
+- handle all support tickets raised by the customers.
-    - Use AHA tag as **TF-service-create**.
+- use AHA tag as **TF-service-create**.

-**Task**
-Take ownership of the already existing Terraform Provider for their service **Description**
+**Task** Take ownership of the already existing Terraform Provider for their service

-If the Terraform provider has been created, it needs to be taken over and owned by the service team.
+**Description** If the Terraform provider is created, service team need to take over the ownership.
 [Service Framework item UX030](/docs/service-framework?topic=service-framework-one-cloud-3q20-updates#currency3q20-ux030-terraform-provider) has the complete information of how to do that for the service team.
 As part of this activity, the teams are expected to
-    - Take over the current Terraform support and keep it up-to-date.
+- take over the current Terraform support and keep it up-to-date.
-    - Include Terraform testing as part of their sanity test runs (for every release).
+- include Terraform testing as part of their sanity test runs (for every release).
-    - Handle all support tickets raised by the customers.
+- handle all support tickets raised by the customers.
-    - Use AHA tag as **TF-service-ownership**.
+- use AHA tag as **TF-service-ownership**.

 ## End Users
 {: #end-users}